HOW TO COLLECT?

 Hotel Linde – Maria Wörth, Wörthersee

 Family-run four-star hotel on the scenic Maria Wörth peninsula on the south shore.
-Own restaurant, direct access to the lake and panoramic sauna with lake views.
+Own restaurant, direct access to the lake and panoramic sauna with lake views. (from 2026)

 Seehotel Hubertushof – Velden am Wörthersee